 A first-generation college student, Candice enrolled in the B.A. in Philosophy, Law and Ethics program and became an honors scholar.
-Now with her bachelor's degree in hand, Candice is pursuing a J.D. at the UB School of Law.
+Now with her bachelor's degree in hand, Candice is pursuing a J.D. at The University of Baltimore School of Law.

 Candice took advantage of the Law School Early Entry Option and during her senior year, she was able to start taking law classes while still paying undergraduate tuition.